NuFACE Black Friday Sale: Get 35% Off Everything

 Have you always wanted to try the NuFACE facial toning device?
-Here's your chance to score the popular skincare device for an unbeatable deal -- refreshed devices are 35% off sitewide right now.
-With no promo code needed purchase the device you've been eyeing during the NuFACE Early Black Friday Sale and while you're at it, grab their serum or gift set for your mother, sibling, friend, etc.
+Here's your chance to score the popular skincare device for an unbeatable deal -- NuFACE microcurrent devices and skincare are 35% off sitewide ahead of Black Friday through Monday, Nov.
+29. No promo code is needed to unlock the huge deal.
+Finally get your hands on the facial device you've been eyeing and while you're at it, grab a serum or gift set for your mother, sibling or friend for the holidays.

 NuFACE facial toning kits are on sale for their lowest price ever.
-The award-winning, FDA-cleared NuFACE was created by an aesthetician, using microcurrent technology right at home to improve the look of wrinkles, fine lines, contour and tone.
+The award-winning, FDA-cleared NuFACE was created by an aesthetician.
+The device uses microcurrent technology right at home to improve the look of wrinkles, fine lines, contour and tone.

 NuFACE co-founder Tera Peterson explained the benefits of the advanced at-home skincare device to ET.